 There is no better destination in the U.S. than Vermont in the fall season.
 There, I said it!
 It might be a bold claim, but I’m stickin’ to it 😂

-Between postcard-worthy foliage landscapes, quaint villages, the flavors of fall like apples, cider and maple syrup, adorable covered bridges, and insanely gorgeous mountains ablaze in reds and oranges, Vermont in the fall is sure to catch your heart, too.
+Between postcard-worthy foliage landscapes, quaint villages, the flavors of fall at farm-to-table restaurants, adorable covered bridges, and insanely gorgeous mountains ablaze in reds and oranges, Vermont in the fall is sure to catch your heart, too.

 New England Wanderlust contains affiliate links, and is a member of the Amazon Services LLC Associates Program.
 We may earn a commission from any purchases you choose to make from our links, at no additional cost to you.
 For more information, please refer to our Privacy Policy.